 I think of myself as a small ‘t’ Taoist, but my computer automatically changes the small ‘t’ that I type to a capital T. Thinking of myself as a small ‘t’ rather than a capital ‘T’ Taoist feels more egalitarian, impartial, and connected to the whole.
 In other words, less tribal and more in line with chapter 67…

-Without capitalization, the way resembles nothing more than when it’s capitalized as The Way.
-Capitalization promotes a ‘wall’ of difference, just the opposite of “resembles nothing”.
+Without capitalization, the way resembles nothing out of the ordinary.
+With capitalization, The Way lends and air of distinction and promotes a ‘wall’ of difference, just the opposite of vast and resembles nothing.

-This ‘wall’ of difference only heightens the perceived difference between groups, especially politics, religion, ethnicity, sports, and nation-states.
-While such tribal associations are innate and natural, such ‘walls’ only hinder comprehension of chapter 56’s, This is known as mysterious sameness.
+This ‘wall’ of difference only heightens the perceived difference between groups, be they political, religious, ethnic, sports, nation-states, etc. While such tribal associations are innate and natural, such ‘walls’ only hinder comprehension of chapter 56’s, This is known as mysterious sameness.
 As chapter 20 puts it, Vulgar people are clear.
 I alone am drowsy.
 Vulgar people are alert.
 I alone am muddled.